 Yes!
-You can reuse the pennant banners, the pom-poms, some of the photo booth props for a different party theme next year.
-Just take off the character faces and next year, replace with the new theme.
+You can reuse the pennant banners, the pom-poms, and some of the photo booth props for a different party theme next year.
+Just take off the character faces and next year, replace them with the new theme.

 You can save the activity boards for rainy day activities.

 You can also sell your party-themed things at an online yard sale.
 The person who buys it will have their whole party planned!

 What Sesame Street Party Supplies And Decorations Can I Get At The Dollar Store?